The history of this country was built upon a cup of premium coffee.

 In recent years there has been a significant rise in consumer expectations when it comes to the quality and preparation style of coffee beans.
-There are many different preparation methods such as: espresso machine, aeropress, french press, percolator, and drip coffee makers.
+There are many different preparation methods such as espresso machine, AeroPress, French press, percolator, and drip coffee makers.

 Alan Adler, the maker of Aerobie Frisbee, launched a new and revolutionary coffee preparation product in 2005.
-The aeropress is a multi part coffee maker that uses hot water, freshly roasted and premium ground coffee, and a plunger to apply downward pressure.
+The AeroPress is a multi-part coffee maker that uses hot water, freshly roasted and premium ground coffee, and a plunger to apply downward pressure.
 By doing so the coffee is forced through the filter and into your coffee cup.

 The French Press coffee preparation method, invented in 1929, is often argued to be the best and easiest method for brewing premium and pure coffee.
-It extracts more superior flavours than any other method.
-In a press pot, gourmet coffee grinds are soaked, steeped and strained in hot water; therefore, coffee’s flavourful essential oils, caffeine and antioxidants are better diffused and preserved leaving the purest flavours of the coffee.
+It extracts more superior flavors than any other method.
+In a press pot, gourmet coffee grinds are soaked, steeped and strained in hot water; therefore, coffee’s flavourful essential oils, caffeine and antioxidants are better diffused and preserved leaving the purest flavors of the coffee.
 It is perfect for coffee addicts that enjoy a flavourful, expressive and complex taste experience.

 The classic drip coffee maker is the most commonly used preparation method.
 It provides quick, easy and consistent coffee that almost anyone would enjoy.
 Most stores sell these pieces of equipment for $100 – $300 and they usually last 5+ years.
 If you’re looking for an affordable alternative to the daily Starbucks run, drip coffee makers are the best option.

 America’s top coffee addicts have now realized the importance of freshly roasted gourmet coffee is what creates a memorable cup of coffee.
 Most coffee shops cannot afford to lease the space to roast their own coffee since it requires large and expensive industrial equipment that needs 24/7 maintenance and repair teams.
 So how do all of these coffee addicts get freshly roasted beans?
-Well the internet completely disrupted the industry by allowing customers to order online directly to a roasting plantation based in the United States.
+Well, the internet completely disrupted the industry by allowing customers to order online directly to a roasting plantation based in the United States.
 These suppliers, like That’s Coffee, quickly roast and ship those product orders within the same day.
-Same day roasting and order fulfillment has allowed enthusiasts from all over America enjoy bold, flavourful, and freshly roasted coffee.
+Same-day roasting and order fulfillment has allowed enthusiasts from all over America enjoy bold, flavourful, and freshly roasted coffee.